-Joe's Casino is found in San Bruno California, well off the Vegas strip.
+In San Bruno, California, Joe's Casino is well off the Vegas strip.
 His establishment has created Zodiac tokens in the Eastern Tradition since the early 1990s.
 Some of the Tokens that they had struck were done in .999 silver and will be clearly marked so on the obverse, others were done in bi-metal brass and cupro-nickel.
 Not all tokens have a year on them.
 The Nevada Coin Mart minted these but no circulation numbers are known.

 Cupro-Nickel Bi-Metal Tokens